EdCliffe/BGA_data_collection/README.md

 I have enjoyed this project and deem it a success.
 I have learned how to gather data from webpages in a fully automated way, and applied this knowledge to one specific use-case for one full life-cycle.
 I have aggregated a large collection of data, which could now be analysed for (hopefully) meaningful results, and integrated this with cloud data storage, monitoring, and a CI/CD pipeline.

 I also see areas of improvement, possible next steps include:
-> - Store all gathered data in sensible format for storage in the cloud, during initial data processing, current solution is somewhat limited by the maximum row/column length allowed by pandas dataframes, and implimented as a secondary step, requiring two data processing rounds, which is likely inefficient.
+> - Store all gathered data in sensible format for storage in RDS during initial data processing, current solution is somewhat limited by the maximum row/column length allowed by pandas dataframes, and implimented as a secondary step, requiring two data processing rounds, which is inefficient.
+The other option is to store the nested dictionaries in S3  or other NoSQL database as is.
 >  - Split the function into smaller subsections, instead of one huge nested loop for the list of all links.
 Could gather the games links, split into sub-lists, and run recursively over these smaller lists.
 This could allow parallel gathering, processing and storing of data, allowing much more scalability and resilience.
+>  - Implementing more exciting OOP concepts, like decorators, abstraction.
 >  - More thorough testing regime if the code is to be taken onto new websites.
 Testing is very focussed around this particular website and the expected data.
 >   - Including Unit-testing with CI/CD process